 We will not keep your personal data for any longer than is necessary in light of the reason(s) for which it was first collected.
 Your personal data will therefore be kept for the following periods (or, where there is no fixed period, the following factors will be used to determine how long it is kept):

-- · We will retain your data for 6 years from the date it was processed to justify our process to DVLA, BPA and maybe HMRC if requested;
+- · We will retain your data for 6 years from the date it was processed to justify our process to DVLA, IPC and maybe HMRC if requested;

 9. How and Where Do You Store or Transfer My Personal Data?